chiselverify/class2020/axi4/README.md

 - `ACLK` a shared global clock signal
 - `ARESETn` a shared global active-low reset signal

-Channel descriptions are available in `./src/main/scala/Defs.scala`.
+Channel descriptions are available in `./src/main/scala/axi4/Defs.scala`.
 DUVs must conform to the signal names and interfaces provided to function correctly - hence, their IO should extend either the available master or slave interfaces.
-Wrappers are provided in `./src/main/scala/SlaveWrapper.scala` and `./src/main/scala/MasterWrapper.scala`.
+To enable this more easily, an AXI master can simply extend the Master class found in `./src/main/scala/axi4/Master.scala`, and vice-versa for AXI slaves for which the relevant class is found in `./src/main/scala/axi4/Slave.scala`.

+An example of a black-boxed block-RAM with AXI interface is provided in `./src/main/scala/AXI4Memory.scala` - note, however, that due to copyright of the IP source code, you will need to generate the appropriate IP block within Xilinx Vivado to use the blackbox.

 ### References
 The full public protocol specification is available from ARM [here](https://developer.arm.com/documentation/ihi0022/e/) and in PDF format [here](http://www.gstitt.ece.ufl.edu/courses/fall15/eel4720_5721/labs/refs/AXI4_specification.pdf).
 A good video introduction is available from [ARM's YouTube channel](https://www.youtube.com/watch?v=7Vl9JrGgNwk).

-## TODO
-- AXI4 master transactions
-- Implement small test example

 ## Notes
 The following are taken from the specification.